 By Johan Kloppers

-Johan Kloppers is a Victim Support Officer at AfriForum’s Trauma Support Unit.
+Johan Kloppers is a victim support counsellor at AfriForum’s Trauma Support Unit.